Last updated: January 21, 2023.

 How many amps does a dryer use?
 Find out here, and see how you can convert your dryer outlet without risk or needing an electrician.
-Also, see how many amps 34 of the most popular dryers use.
+Also, see how many amps 34 of the most popular dryers use, in 2024.

 Below you’ll find out how many amps residential electric clothes dryers use and get key safety details.
 You’ll also get a quick tip that’ll reduce your risk of getting an electrical shock while also reducing your need to hire an electrician.